m-pilia/disptools/README.md

 ### Architecture

 The project is structured in three layers:
-+ a pure standard [C99](https://en.wikipedia.org/wiki/C99) library (whose headers are in `src/headers/`), with no external dependencies, implementing the core algorithms for the generation of deformation fields.
++ a pure standard [C99](https://en.wikipedia.org/wiki/C99) library (whose headers are in `src/headers`), with no external dependencies, implementing the core algorithms for the generation of deformation fields.
 It is a standalone library that can be directly included in a C or C++ project.
+It is paired with an optional [CUDA](https://en.wikipedia.org/wiki/CUDA) library, whose headers are in `cuda/headers`, that depends on `src/headers` and provides a GPGPU implementation of the key routines.
 + a [Python C extension](https://docs.python.org/3.6/extending/extending.html) package `_disptools` (whose source is in the file `src/_disptools.c`), providing a bare Python wrapper to the aforementioned library, using the [NumPy C API](https://docs.scipy.org/doc/numpy-1.14.0/reference/c-api.html) to pass arrays.
 This can be directly included in a Python project with no dependencies other than NumPy.
 + a Python package (`disptools`), that wraps the `_disptools` package providing file IO (through SimpleITK) and implementing high-level features (such as the multi-resolution framework) and auxiliary utilities and functions.